-This group of 15 musicians is the last entity to perform as The Rupert’s Orchestra of Minneapolis, and although the name has changed, The “R” Factor performs every week at clubs and private events throughout Minneapolis, and is in high demand on the corporate entertainment scene, performing for numerous events throughout the United States.
+This group of 16 musicians is the last entity to perform as The Rupert’s Orchestra of Minneapolis, and although the name has changed, The “R” Factor performs every week at clubs and private events throughout Minneapolis, and is in high demand on the Corporate and Wedding entertainment scene, performing for numerous events throughout the United States.
+We go out as a 6 to 16 piece band for your special occasion.
 This heavy performance schedule assures our corporate clients a product that is well rehearsed and extremely polished.

 The R Factor (formerly the Rupert’s band) plays at Weddings, Corporate Events, Private Events, Birthdays, Anniversary Parties, etc. We would be GREAT for all Occasions.

 We have over 750 songs for you to pick from (we will email you our song list, video, and more information), and will work with your budget.
 We supply all sound, lights, production, road crew and tech staff (we also go out as a 6-7-8-9-10++++++).

 Our band consists of Bass, Drums, Guitar, Keyboards, Alto Sax, Tenor Sax, Flute, Trumpet, Violin, and 6 Lead Singers, Male and Female, all in Tuxes and Gowns.